 Over the last few weeks, we’ve explored the competition that occurs for consumers’ attention in their inboxes during this heightened time of year to help you get a leg up on the competition.

 So far, we’ve seen how brands used discount-focused emails during the holidays to compete.
 Then, we examined what types of discounts performed best across different industries—dollars-off or percentage-off promotions.
 And we’ve explored why you need a post-Cyber Weekend holiday marketing strategy to finish out the holiday season.

-While there are still three weeks until Christmas to meet or exceed your holiday sales goals, many brands will soon be closing their fiscal year on December 31st or working toward month-end sales goals if their fiscal year wraps up during another month.
+While there are still more than eight weeks until Christmas to meet or exceed your holiday sales goals, many brands will soon be closing their fiscal year on December 31st or working toward month-end sales goals if their fiscal year wraps up during another month.

-In today’s fourth and final installment of this series, we’ll take a closer look at why you need a strategy to compete during the final week of the year—specifically, December 25th through December 31st.
+In today’s fourth and final installment of this series, take a closer look at why you need a strategy to compete during the final week of the year—specifically, December 25th through December 31st.

 While most brands spend months planning their Cyber Weekend and holiday marketing strategies, we were curious about what happens just after Christmas.
 Does competition remain as strong as it does earlier in the season?

-Let’s take a look at the overall volume of emails that brands sent during December 25-31,2018 and how things break down by day during this timeframe.
+Let’s take a look at the overall volume of emails that brands sent during December 25-31, 2019 and how things break down by day during this timeframe.

 A look at the post-Christmas competition